alielw/APS-NGS-day1-PM/README.md

 **-A path** Gene abundances will be reported (tab delimited format) in the output file with the given name.

-## f.
-PRACTICAL ACTIVITY
+## Exercise

 Assemble transcripts using [StringTie](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual).

-* First, make a new folder.
-Copy over the gff files into this folder.
+* First, make new folders.

 		mkdir /fastdata/$USER/2.assemble_transcripts
 		mkdir /fastdata/$USER/2.assemble_transcripts/60A

+* Copy over the Heliconius gff files into this folder.

 		cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Reference/Hmel2.gff /fastdata/$USER/2.assemble_transcripts/60A

-* Make an executable script where you can specify the job requirements.
+* Let's look at the gff file.

 		cd /fastdata/$USER/2.assemble_transcripts/60A
+		head Hmel2.gff

+* Make an executable script where you can specify the job requirements for StringTie.

         nano StringTie_60A.sh

 * Specify the requirements for ShARC and give the path to the Genomics Software Repository.